Flood management: Asia

 In Kyoto, Japan, the Hata clan successfully controlled floods on the Katsura River in around 500 A.D and also constructed a sluice on the Kazuno River.
+A series of flood control projects in the Edo Period resulted in the diversion of the Tone River from flowing to Edo Bay in the south to discharging in the Pacific Ocean in the east.

 In China flood diversion areas are rural areas that are deliberately flooded in emergencies in order to protect cities.

 The consequences of deforestation and changing land use on the risk and severity of flooding are subjects of discussion.
 In assessing the impacts of Himalayan deforestation on the Ganges-Brahmaputra Lowlands, it was found that forests would not have prevented or significantly reduced flooding in the case of an extreme weather event.
 However, more general or overview studies agree on the negative impacts that deforestation has on flood safety - and the positive effects of wise land use and reforestation.

 Many have proposed that loss of vegetation (deforestation) will lead to an increased risk of flooding.
 With natural forest cover the flood duration should decrease.
 Reducing the rate of deforestation should improve the incidents and severity of floods.